“What was their crime?”

 ACKNOWLEDGE.
 APOLOGIZE.
 ATONE.

-Those were the three steps Shaka Senghor prescribed in the video.
-He’s not even a Christian.
-But we get so numb to words like “atonement” in sermons that we sadly haven’t become great at practicing atonement in our world.
-Nor confession and forgiveness.
+Those were the three steps Shaka Senghour prescribed in the video.
+He’s not even a Christian, but we get so numb to words like “atonement” in sermons and church contexts that we sadly haven’t become people great at practicing atonement in our world.
 Before we can get there, let’s start with the first part: acknowledging.
-How we’ve been hurt.
-And/or how we’ve hurt others.
+How we’ve been hurt, and/or how we’ve hurt others.

-What better trainer could God give you than your incarcerated friend already doing just that with you?
+What better trainer could God give you than your incarcerated friend, who’s already doing just that with you?

 FOR TEAM DISCUSSION

-Talk together about what you think of this proposal.
+• Talk together about what you think about ‘writing your wrongs’.
 Does it excite you?
 Bother you?

-What would help you each move forward and take a step—write something—that challenges you deeper into opening and unburdening with your underground friend?
+• What would help you each move forward and take a step to start writing something?
+What motivates you to open up and unburden with your underground friend?